 This product is engineered to form an extraordinary bond with plastic; In fact, it does it so quickly that you have to be absolutely sure about the location before applying the glue; The adhesion with this glue is so strong that undoing will not only become extremely hard but also leave damage to the plastic.
 It’s important to remember that Plasticweld is a two-part epoxy that must be blended to form the adhesive.

 Naturally, the mixing of epoxies is tricky – to get adequate results, one must mix the resin and catalyst equally.
 JB weld cuts on that inconvenience by providing a double plunger mechanism to release both products simultaneously.
 You can also order Plasticweld in a simple tube whose dispersion allows for hand mixing.
-Although this is one of the strongest glue for plastic parts and works very well with them, certain plastics such as polyethylene and polypropylene don’t stick to.
+Although this is one of the strongest glue for plastic parts and works very well with them, certain plastics such as polyethylene and polypropylene don’t stick to it.

 Image Credit - Amazon.com

 The superglue can be best interpreted as the bit weaker version of our previous candidate PlasticWeld.
 The specialty of this glue is that it is available in various formulas, which can be utilized depending on the need or environment.
 Discussing all varieties wouldn’t be possible, but I can tell you that Amazing GOOP is good quality all-purpose plastic adhesive.